glat/MultiLinter/README.md

 #### Why Multilinter?
 It was born because the linting integrated in VS2019 is now old.
 It features old version of linters and no way to change them.

+#### Some clarifications

+Some GitHub users tryied to stop MultiLinter development placing bad reviews on the VS MarketPlace and bothering me on this repo with questions I do not want to answer, so, to be clear here are some clarifications about that questions:

+1. MultiLinter is **closed source**.
+2. MultiLinter is not related in any way with VisualLinter except because VisualLinter author refused a PR I sent to him and this moved me to write ground up a new linter extension.
+3. MultiLinter is **not** a fork of VisualLinter.

+#### Some warnings

+To be clear here are some rules to create an issue on this repo:

+1. You can create issues to send bug reports.
+Such issues will be answered.
+2. You cannot create issues to place any other questions.
+Such issues will not be answered but closed/deleted without any further warnings or replies.
+3. If you continue on behaviour breaking these rules you will be reported to GitHub, MultiLinter repo can be deleted, extension on VS MarketPlace will be deleted, all to protect my reputation.

+**If you are not comfortable with the above clarifications and warnings feel free to move on and do not bother me.
+Search for another extension, write your own, but that's it.
+No other questions will be answered.**

 #### How to configure it?
 MultiLinter has few options in VS2019.
+You'll find a MultiLinter page in the VisualStudio preferences.
+It allows you to:

-It allows you only to enable a verbose debug to find some configuration error or to enable/disable multiple linting.
+1. Enable a verbose debug window to find some configuration error
+2. Switch linting time.
+You can lint the file at save or in real time.
+3. Enable multiple linting.
 Yes!
 You can lint same file with several linters, if you want.

 First step is to configure it by editing the default config file which placed (usually) in "%USERPROFILE%\\.multilinterrc.json" path.
 This is a Json file which overrides the internal configuration you can find in repository file.

-Usually you need to override at least three properties for integrated linters, by this way:
+Usually you need to override at least three properties for preconfigured linters, by this way:

 `
 { "eslint": { enable: true, additionalArguments: "", fileExtensions: "js" }